-- Information that violates University policies, regulations, local, state, or federal laws - Unsolicited commercial announcements or advertising material, unless approved by management in advance. - Any material that may defame, libel, abuse, tarnish, present a bad image of, or portray in false light, the University, the University System, the recipient, the sender, or any other person. - Offensive material, chain letters, unauthorized mass mailings, email hoaxes, or malicious code.
+- Information that violates University policies, regulations, local, state, or federal laws. - Unsolicited commercial announcements or advertising material, unless approved by the university in advance. - Any material that may defame or libel the University, the University System, the recipient, the sender, or any other person and is in violation of the University System of Georgia Acceptable Use Policy 5.1.3. - Email hoaxes, malicious code, or spam (defined as unwanted and unsolicited emails or materials in such large volumes that they tend to disrupt the proper functioning of university information resources and/or individuals' ability to use those resources). - Information Technology services for unlawful purposes including fraudulent, threatening, defamatory, harassing, or obscene communications.